rgglez/svelte-i18n-gettext/README.md

 </div>
 ```

-This stores have the following signatures:
+These stores have the following signatures:

 ```javascript
 _(msgid, msgctx)